seek-oss/koala/src/requestLogging/README.md

 ## Context Fields

-`contextFields` returns an object containing key-value pairs for the request method, URL and [X-Request-ID](https://github.com/SEEK-Jobs/rfc/blob/master/RFC002-RequestIds.md).
+`contextFields` returns an object containing key-value pairs for the request method, route, URL, [`X-Request-Id`] and ad-hoc `X-Session-Id`.
 This is intended to provide the essential information about the request;
 the full request details can be correlated with the request log via `x-request-id`.

+The route properties assume use of `@koa/router`, and are omitted if the expected metadata is not present on context.

 The returned object can be used to construct a child logger that annotates log entries with request-specific information.
 This can be accomplished using the `child` method of Bunyan or pino loggers.

-`contextFields` requires access to the Koa context to generate a stable `X-Request-ID`.
+`contextFields` requires access to the Koa context to generate a stable [`X-Request-Id`].
 See the [TracingHeaders add-on](../tracingHeaders/README.md) for more information.

 ### Usage